simvux/discord-termview/README.md

 ### Bugs:

- * Terminals that have existed before cannot be recreated?
  * Messages that end to quickly fail to ever attach their output to a frame
  * It's really slow, even error messages take a long time.
 Is it because they're delayed form rate limitor due to frame updates of terminals?
  * Some commands like `xbps-query -Rs ` can just completely lock up the entire pipeline
- * Creation of new terminal breaks as soon as any command has finished it's execution any `send_message` or `reply` calls to discord seem to just freeze.